jhnns/webpack-config-tips/README.md

 # webpack-config-tips

-**No so secret tips and examples on how to write webpack configs.**
+**Not so secret tips and examples on how to write good webpack configs.**

 ## Config features